 Considerate Constructor’s Scheme

-An independent scheme continues to monitor all of ULCCO SP’s construction sites using the Code of Considerate Practice.
-The scheme has been designed to encourage best practice and improve the image of construction.
+This independent scheme continues to monitor all of ULCCO SP’s construction sites using the Code of Considerate Practice.
+Organisations registered with the Considerate Constructors Scheme make a commitment to conform to the Code of Considerate Practice.

 ULCCO Special Projects work in partnership with our client’s ecology specialist consultants to ensure that we are compliant with all applicable environmental legislation regarding the management of our projects and the potential environmental impacts during the construction phase.

 Each project is subject to an environmental impact assessment and prior to any works commencing, the assessment will highlight any potential issues that may need further risk management strategies such as the local ecology (Flora and Fauna).

 ULCCO SP is also working closely with the University to help develop and implement the “Sustainable Built Environment Investment Framework”, including attending workshops which have been Facilitated by external Consultants.
 The aim is to create a framework which will encompass specific sustainable issues across the whole of the University of Liverpool, and enable everyone involved with the University to take ownership for the Environment.
 In time this will help reduce the overall impact we all have on the environment.